projekt-z-io/IO/README.md

             ```bash
             env\Scripts\activate
             ```

-        Note: If you encounter an error like "env\Scripts\activate : File C:\path\env\Scripts\Activate.ps1 cannot be loaded because running scripts is disabled on this system. (...)", run Windows PowerShell as an Administrator and execute the following command:
+Note: If you encounter an error like "env\Scripts\activate : File C:\path\env\Scripts\Activate.ps1 cannot be loaded because running scripts is disabled on this system. (...)", follow these steps:

+1. Open Windows PowerShell as an Administrator.

+2. Run the following command to set the execution policy:
     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
     ```

-        Then type: `Y`.
+3. Type `Y` to confirm the change when prompted.

+After executing these steps, you should be able to continue with the remaining instructions.

 4. Install the required packages:
     ```bash